aFerreira27/Krowne-Base/docs/README.md

 ## Local Development Setup

 To run the application locally, you must have a `.env` file in the project root with the correct credentials for the Google Cloud SQL instance.
 This file is ignored by Git for security.
+The `next.config.ts` is configured to automatically load these variables.

 **Example `.env` file:**
 ```bash